Code to be executed if the condition is True

 - The

-keyword is followed by a condition that evaluates to eitherTrue
+ifkeyword is followed by a condition that evaluates to eitherTrueorFalse. - If the condition is

-statement is executed. - If the condition is
+True, the indented code block following theifstatement is executed. - If the condition is

-, the indented code block following theelse
+False, the indented code block following theelsestatement is executed.

 Example: